lebe-dev/s2v/README.md

 - Only opaque-type secrets are supported
 - Only kv secret storage is supported

-## Safety
+## Data safety

-Make sure you have fresh backup before you begin, but tool doesn't use any kind of delete operations in k8s and vault.
+The tool doesn't use direct remove command in kubernetes or vault, but `append` command is able to overwrite secrets at destination vault path.
+Use it mindfully.

 ## Troubleshooting